shadowezz/Productiv/docs/UserGuide.md

 * `CONTACTS` has no relation to the contacts in your contact list.
 Hence, you are free to add those who are not in your contact list.

-* You cannot add a deliverable with the same title as an existing deliverable.
+* You cannot add a deliverable with the same `TITLE` and `DEADLINE` as an existing deliverable.

 * All newly-added deliverables will be assigned the `on-going` tag regardless of their deadline.
 You will need to manually mark past deliverables as `completed`.
 Refer to